Acute Myeloid Leukemia (AML)

 Role of Minimal Residual Disease (MRD)

-• Advanced techniques like PCR and flow cytometry detect MRD, even in patients in morphological remission.
+• PCR and flow cytometry detect MRD in patients in remission.

-• Persistently elevated MRD levels are associated with a higher risk of relapse, especially in patients with t(8;21) AML.
+• Persistent MRD is associated with a high relapse risk, especially in t(8;21) AML.

 Complications